Patryk27/shorelark/README.md

 # Usage

-Shorelark contains a simple in-game introduction - just read what the terminal on the left side says, and have fun!
+Shorelark contains a simple in-game introduction - just read what the terminal on the left side says and have fun!

 # License

-Copyright (c) 2020-2021, Patryk Wychowaniec <pwychowaniec@pm.me>.
+Copyright (c) 2020-2022, Patryk Wychowaniec <pwychowaniec@pm.me>.
 Licensed under the MIT license.